-The abundance of water in Minneapolis combined with the city’s many parks create a beautiful blue and green patchwork landscape connected by bike and walking paths.
+The abundance of water in Minneapolis combined with the city’s many parks create a beautiful blue-and-green patchwork landscape, connected by numerous bike and walking paths.
 The city has a rich cultural life and a thriving music and theatre scene, as well as many excellent restaurants and a booming coffee shop culture.

-There is a wide selection of public and private schools to choose from and the main campus of the University of Minnesota is located there, along with a number of smaller colleges and universities.
+There is a wide selection of good public and private schools to choose from and the main campus of the University of Minnesota is located here, along with a number of smaller colleges and universities.

-Expats moving to Minneapolis are likely to notice a sense of community and pride among the residents and should have no problem meeting people if they are willing to participate in community events and activities.
-Minneapolis is known for its friendly inhabitants, and with a bit of “Minnesota nice” it should not take long for the Twin Cities to feel like home.
+New arrivals in Minneapolis are likely to notice a sense of community and pride among the residents.
+They should have no problem meeting people if they are willing to participate in community events and activities.
+Minneapolis is known for its friendly inhabitants, and with the help of a bit of 'Minnesota nice', it should not take long for the Twin Cities to feel like home.